Reventlow/path-to-digital-sovereignty/LaTeX/README.md

 # LaTeX Converter for Emergency Preparedness Plan

-This directory contains the LaTeX converter that compiles all the Markdown documents from the main repository into a comprehensive, professional PDF document.
+This directory contains the LaTeX converter that compiles all the Markdown documents from the main repository into a single, styled PDF.

 ## Contents
 - `convert.py` - The main Python script that converts Markdown to LaTeX and generates the PDF